griffinshufeldt/Taiwan-MRT-Thesis/README.md

-# Taiwan-MRT-Thesis
+# Thesis
-Code for thesis paper and associated deliverables
+Code for thesis paper and associated deliverables, the existence of this respository is an exercise in transparency and version control